A soldier in a jungle environment giving directions

 Eligibility criteria

-• Eligible applicants resident in England, Wales, Northern Ireland and Scotland may apply for a bursary of £3,000 for each 60 credits of OU study, up to £25,000 for up to 360 credits (for a full undergraduate degree).
+• Eligible applicants resident in England, Wales, Northern Ireland and Scotland may apply for a scholarship of up to £25,000 for up to 360 credits (for a full undergraduate degree).

 • The applicant would have to provide proof of disability, sustained in or due to service life.